selvarajr96/ProMobiTechnTask/README.md

 The application has been built with **offline support**.
 It has been designed using **Android Architecture components** with **Room** for offline data caching.
 The application is built in such a way that whenvever there is a service call, the result will be stored in local database.

-The whole application is built based on the MVVM architectural pattern.
-The main advatage of using MVVM, there is no two way dependency between ViewModel and Model unlike MVP.
-Here the view can observe the datachanges in the viewmodel as we are using LiveData which is lifecycle aware.
-The viewmodel to view communication is achieved through observer pattern (basically observing the state changes of the data in the viewmodel).

 # Below libaries are used

 a) Android Architectural Components <br/>